GenericMappingTools/gmt/doc/rst/source/supplements/spotter/grdpmodeler.rst

 ------------------

 *ingrdfile*
     Name of a grid file in geographical (lon, lat) coordinates with ages in Myr.

+.. _-E:

 **-E**\ *rotfile*
     Give file with rotation parameters.
 This file must contain one record for each rotation; each record must be of the following